jlduan/fba/examples/targeted_transcript_enrichment/Targeted_NGSC3_DI_HodgkinsLymphoma_GeneSignature/tutorial.md

 ## Matrix generation

 First, all read 1 are searched against reference cell-associated barcodes.
 Use `-r1_coords` to set the search range, `-cb_m` to set the mismatching threshold.
-Read 2 with correct cell barcodes (on reads 1) is mapped to the provided sequences (bowtie2; [Langmead, B., and Salzberg, S.L.
-2012.
-Nat.
-Methods 9, 357–359.](http://dx.doi.org/10.1038/nmeth.1923)).
+Read 2 with correct cell barcodes (on reads 1) is mapped to the provided sequences (bwa [Li, H. (2013)](https://arxiv.org/abs/1303.3997) or  bowtie2, [Langmead, B., et al. (2012)](http://dx.doi.org/10.1038/nmeth.1923)).
+The default aligner is bwa.
 Only alignments passed mapping quality threshold (set by `--mapq`) are kept for downstream feature counting.
 UMI deduplication is powered by UMI-tools ([Smith, T., et al. 2017.
 Genome Res.
 27, 491–499.](http://www.genome.org/cgi/doi/10.1101/gr.209601.116)).
 Use `-us` to set the UMI starting position on read 1.
 Use `-ul` to set the UMI length.
 Fragments with UMI length less than this value are discarded.
 Use `-um` to set mismatch threshold.
 UMI deduplication method is set by `-ud`.

 The generated feature count matrix can be easily imported into well-established single cell analysis packages: [Seruat](https://satijalab.org/seurat/) and [Scanpy](https://scanpy.readthedocs.io/en/stable/).